Curated By Ebenezer Samuel, C.S.C.S.

 Perhaps the most well-known row variation, the single-arm dumbbell row hammers your lats and builds major biceps strength too.
 It’s also the row variation you’ll eventually move the heaviest weight on (get ready to max out your Nuobells!).

-To do it, stand holding a dumbbell in one arm, the other arm on a bench, chair, or other item for support.
+To do it, stand holding an adjustable dumbbell in one arm, the other arm on a bench, chair, or other item for support.
 Then tighten your abs, push your butt back, and lower your torso until it’s nearly parallel with the ground (stop short of parallel, though, to protect your lower back).
 Keeping your core tight and your hips and shoulders square to the ground, pull your elbow upwards, squeezing your shoulder blades as you do.
 Lower with control.

 Do 3-4 sets of 8-10 reps per side.